CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

         label='solute'
     )

-This predictor will compute a response ``1.0-mean of property density with label solute in simple mixture`` which can be retrieved from a project using:
+This predictor will compute a real descriptor with a key ``1.0-mean of property density with label solute in simple mixture`` which can be retrieved using:

 .. code:: python

+    from citrine.resources.descriptors import DescriptorMethods

+    # create an object that retrieves predictor responses from the project
+    descriptor_methods = DescriptorMethods(project.uid, session)

-    mean_property_descriptors = project.descriptors.from_predictor_responses(
+    mean_property_descriptors = descriptor_methods.from_predictor_responses(
         mean_property_predictor, [formulation_descriptor])

 Ingredient Fractions Predictor